sarahlehman/smalltownkitten/content/post/name-age-status.md

 recently bought a house.
 We are not married.
-We love each other and we will get married *soon*- it’s just that I’m still waiting for my perfectly timed flash mob proposal featuring Michael Buble in a white suit and every member of One Direction carrying roses in their mouths (To those of you who are thinking, “Is One Direction even together anymore?”
+We love each other and we will get married *soon*- it’s just that I’m still waiting for my perfectly timed flash mob proposal featuring Michael Buble in a white suit and every member of One Direction carrying roses in their mouths.
+(To those of you who are thinking, “Is One Direction even together anymore?”
 The answer is no. He must reunite the band in order to earn my approval.)
 I’m kidding, but have you seen these things?
 In my opinion,